biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas.md

 A [personalized song](/) captures it all—the journey, the struggles, the growth, the victory.
 It's not just a gift; it's documentation of a major life moment.

 Takes 2 minutes.
-Costs from $1.20.
+Costs $19.99.
 Means forever.

 **[Create a graduation song →](https://app.yourbanger.com/auth?tab=signup)**